NamanJain1296/Groom-You/README.md

 # Key Concepts Used
 1. Axios-> HTTP Requests: Groom You utilizes Axios for making asynchronous HTTP requests, enabling seamless communication between the client-side React application and the server.<br/>
-2. Redux-> State Management: Redux is employed for efficient state management in the React application, providing a centralized store for managing the application's state and facilitating predictable data flow.<br/>
-3. MVC (Model-View-Controller) -> Server Architecture: Groom You follows the MVC architectural pattern on the server side.
+2. MVC (Model-View-Controller) -> Server Architecture: Groom You follows the MVC architectural pattern on the server side.
 Models handle data logic, Views manage the presentation layer, and Controllers handle the business logic and communication between Models and Views.<br/>
-4. Layering in React -> Component Layering: React components are organized in layers, adhering to best practices in component architecture.
+3. Layering in React -> Component Layering: React components are organized in layers, adhering to best practices in component architecture.
 This enhances code maintainability and facilitates the separation of concerns.

 # Key Features
 User-Friendly Interface: Groom You offers an intuitive and user-friendly interface for both service providers and customers, ensuring a smooth experience.